kaylalmar/StudyGenius-Pro-Showcase/README.md

 ## Our Solution
 A cutting-edge application leveraging AI technology to generate interactive study materials and resources, enhancing the efficiency and effectiveness of students' learning experiences.
 Through out AI-powered platform, we strive to create a more equitable educational landscape, ensuring that all students, regardless of their finanical background, have the tools they need to succeed academically.

-# Our System Features:
+### Our System Features:
-1. **User Survey feature:** Users will answer a series of questions about their learning backgroup and experience which will then generate study resources based on their learning preferences.
+1. **User Survey feature:** Users will be asked to answer three question on what their preferred learning style is, what their level of understanding in the course is, and how confident they feel about it.
+Once the survey is complete, they will be prompted in a sidebar to guide them through a list of resources they can access geared towards their learning style and understanding.
-2. **Lesson Planner:** Users can generate a study plan or guide which will organize their studying time by breaking down the different chapters and topics that needs to be studied.
+2. **Lesson Planner:** Users can generate a study plan or guide after inputting the required information about what the lesson is about, the number of chapters, the number of questions on the exam, and what each chapter is about.
+This Socratic tutoring feature will assist the user through interactive questioning to foster a deeper understanding of the lesson.
 3. **Study Material Generator:** Creates customized educational notes or quizzes from user-provided text, offering a tailored and engaging learning experience.
 4. **Summary & Quiz Generator:** Condenses PDF files into concise summaries and generates multiple-choice quiz questions, reducing the time required to read extensive text and allowing for more interactive study sessions.